-And to be guilty of criminal attempt, you must engage in conduct constituting a substantial step toward the commission of the offense.
+And to be guilty of a criminal attempt, you must engage in conduct constituting a substantial step toward the commission of the offense.
 This differs from both solicitation and conspiracy, neither of which require anything more than statements (albeit ones made with intent to facilitate or engage in a crime).

-The important thing to note is that each of these offenses requires the proof of at least one fact not required by the other.
+The important thing to note is that each of these offenses requires proof of at least one fact not required by the other.
 For instance, a conspiracy may be committed without the inducement required for the crime of solicitation.
-Solicitation, on the other hand, may be committed without the parties ever reaching an agreement or without any overt act in furtherance of the crime solicited.
+Solicitation, on the other hand, can be committed without the parties ever reaching an agreement or without any overt act in furtherance of the crime solicited.

 This means that none of these crimes is a lesser-included offense of the other(s).
 Another way of saying this is that the crimes do not merge.
 This means that you can be convicted of both solicitation and conspiracy, or of both solicitation and attempt, or possibly even of all three.

 - Example: Jessica approaches her friend Mary about stealing some cocaine from the house of a drug dealer the two of them know.
 When Mary hesitates, Jessica sends her several text messages that establish that she is serious about doing it.
-At this point, Jessica is guilty of criminally solicitation.
+At this point, Jessica is guilty of criminal solicitation.
 Later, Mary agrees and they work out a plan.
 Jessica and Mary are now guilty of criminal conspiracy.
 Still later, the women try to break into the drug dealer’s house, but they are caught by a pair of police officers who have had the dealer under surveillance.
-Jessica is charged with solicitation, conspiracy AND attempt to commit burglary and theft of a controlled substance.
+Jessica is charged with solicitation, conspiracy, AND an attempt to commit burglary and theft of a controlled substance.
 Mary is charged with conspiracy and attempt.